zitlem/PFshare/README.md

 ## How to use
 0. Clone (or download as zip) this project from github
 0. Open terminal (or command line) in project's folder.
-0. Then run ```python .\app.py```.
+0. pip install -r requirements.txt
-0. Project will display your LAN ip and port (80 by default) in terminal once running.
+0. Then run ```python .\main.py```.
-0. On another device in the LAN, go to the url:port.
+0. On another device in the LAN, go to the url:port (Two file browsers will run simultaneously port80 and Port 81)